tuohybuoy/BI_Guardrails_Project/README.md

 ![View Tooltip](common/images/View_Tooltip.png)

-The "Est. Difference from" row gives a point estimate for the difference between a group's grades and those of all other groups.
+The "Est. Difference from" row gives a point estimate for the "true" difference between a group's grades and those of all other groups.
 In addition, the row shows an indicator for effect size and direction, such as "+ Medium".

 "Diff.
-Within Specified Confidence" indicates the likely range that contains the "true" difference, given "Max Chance of False Positive" settings in 5.
+Within Specified Confidence" indicates the likely range that contains the "true" difference, given the *Max Chance of False Positive* setting from step 5.
 Lowering the chance of a false positive gives a larger range.

 ### Examples